As of today,Procreate doesn’t have an automatic way to add drop shadows, but there are a few hacks that you can use to add them quickly nonetheless!

 Step 2: Silhouettes

-Then, activate Alpha Lock on your Shadows layer by swiping it with two fingers towards the right.
+Then, activate Alpha Lock on your Shadows layer by swiping it with two fingers toward the right.
 You can also tap on the layer and activate Alpha Lock from the menu.

 All you have to do is pick a shadow color and then select Fill Layer.